2degrees/hubspot-connection/README.rst

     authentication_key = APIKey('HUBSPOT-API-KEY')
     with PortalConnection(authentication_key, 'client') as connection:
         contacts_data = connection.send_get_request('/contacts/v1/contacts/statistics')
-        print "Number of contacts: {}".format(contacts_data.get('contacts'))
+        print("Number of contacts: {}".format(contacts_data.get('contacts')))

-This project is officially supported under Python 2.7, but may work with Python 2.6 and Python 3.
+This project is officially supported under Python 2.7, may work with Python 2.6, and has been confirmed to work under Python 3.4.